kortov/robocode-template-gradle/README.md

 * cd in console to a project folder and run `gradlew superstart` in console (`./gradlew superstart` on linux)

 That's it!
 Your bot will be in `projectDirectory/build/libs` and in `robocodeDir/robots`

+### Change version of the bot
+Manually change versions in two properties from `src/main/resources` and `gradle.properties` otherwise robocode will play the old version or won't find the new one

 ## Gradle tasks usage